Hope-Chukwuemeka/DSA-PROJECT-2---POWER-BI/README.md

 Apply Filter to the dataset to filter out *Blanks* on the Gender Column.
 Once the Blanks are Filtered out, Type N/A on the 1st blank cell.
 Then use auto fill to fill all the blanks
 With that we just fulfilled this 1st requirement.Save your file and close it.
 Its ready for Power BI transformation.

-#### Go ahead and launch your Power BI
+#### Going ahead to launch Power BI

-On your Home page, click *Get Data* because your emp-data is in csv format.
+On the Home page, click *Get Data* because your emp-data is in csv format.
 So choose your csv option Then go ahead and click *Transform Data* as appropriate

 Lets fulfill this requirement - Some employees are without a salary because they are no longer with the company.
 All of those employees were taken out.